 This website summarizes the Prometheus legend in a very concentrated manner as follows:

 ‘… Losing fire was a devastating event to humanity.
 No longer able to cook or warm themselves, men, women, and children lived out lives of misery in a cold world.
 Thankfully, Prometheus couldn’t stand by and remain indifferent to Zeus’s retribution.
-He decided to use his cunning to once again trick Zeus.
+He decides to use his cunning skills to trick Zeus once again.

 Climbing Mount Olympus, Prometheus made his way into the workshop of the god Hephaestus.
-Hephaestus was the Greek god of metalworking; his workshop would have been used for fashioning the very armor of the gods.
-Not to be deterred from his mission, Prometheus stole fire from Hephaestus and made his way back to the world of humanity…
+Hephaestus was the Greek god of metalworking; his workshop would have been used to fashion the very armor of the gods.
+Not to be deterred from his mission, Prometheus stole fire from Hephaestus and returned to the world of humanity…

 …Prometheus concealed the fire in a hollow stalk of a Giant Fennel plant.
 With the flame concealed inside the Giant Fennel stalk, Prometheus was able to transport fire from Mount Olympus to Earth….‘